NEML2 2.0.0

 pip install -v .

-The command installs a package named neml2 to the site-packages directory, and so it can be imported in Python scripts using
+Once installed, the package can be imported in Python scripts using

 import neml2